RblSb/Krom/readme.md

 ## Build instructions

 * For Windows: Run node Kinc/make and compile in Visual Studio for x64
-* For macOS: Run node Kinc/make --noshaders and compile in Xcode
+* For macOS: Run node Kinc/make and compile in Xcode
 * For Linux: Run node Kinc/make --compiler clang --compile

 ## Running